thennarasur/Multiple-linear-regression/README.md

 **Goal**

-To build a linear regression model to predict mileage of the car based on various features of the car.
+To build a multiple linear regression model to predict mileage of the car based on various attributes of the car.

 **Data source**